 Any automation should be done with the purpose of allowing your sales team to be more efficient and effective, enabling them to spend more of their time on high-touch ‘human’ activities.

 Rather than focusing on features and functionality, or putting in automation in for the sake of it, a good place to start is by looking at the key jobs people want to solve.

 For example, connecting a CRM like Copper to your marketing data with Outfunnel, the automation is there to sync sales and marketing data automatically, creating a seamless interaction.
 Sales stays up to date with marketing data and vice versa, without any manual work or need for extra sales training.

 Sales teams need to spend as little time on admin as possible, and software can automate a lot of those tedious and time-consuming tasks.
 It can also help scale other parts of the sales processes such as lead generation and outreach, with new sales tools being released every day.

 However, as much as we’re fans of automation, it’s not a magic bullet.
 While automation can save you time, that doesn’t mean every part of the sales process should be automated.
 Mistakes can happen and, without your direct involvement, you may not realize anything is wrong until it’s too late and it’s costing you sales.

-When it comes to measuring your productivity, there are two different factors to consider:
+When it comes to measuring salesman productivity, there are two different factors to consider: